akbartus/Simple-AR/README.md

 document.body.appendChild(pauseButton);
 ```
 ### **Version**
-Most current version of the component is 0.1.0.
+Most current version is 0.1.0.

 ### **Updates**
-Please note that the work on this component is in progress.
+Please note that the work on this library (component) is in progress.
 Future updates.
 * Adding "onDistance" event, which will let measuring distance between camera and AR target and trigger interactive events.
 * Adding runtime target image loading feature.
 * Adding a computer vision example for reading/segmenting texture of image target on a screen.